seattlethunder/aaronspurplecow/solution.md

 You can also open the PurpleCow.SLN solution in Visual Studio and then start the app (F5]).
 A command window will open that runs the API layer.
 A browser window will open to https://localhost:4200/

+## Docker

+The docker image is in the PurpleCow.Web folder Starting this will spin up the PurpleCow.Web project which runs the API on http://localhost:3000.

+Please see previous step to get the Development server up and running which serves the web page that connects to the API layer.

+## SQL Server Setup

+Create a database named "purplecow"
+Can setup the user/password as needed, give them read/write roles to this database.
+Edit connection string in the app.config file in the PurpleCow.Web project after creating the user

+Run this script in SSMS to create the image table and data:

+create table PCImage (Id uniqueidentifier, [name] nvarchar(50))

+insert into PCImage (Id, [name]) values (newid(), 'Fort Collins Food Bank Warehousing'), (newid(), 'Northern Colorado Rescue Mission Food Service'), (newid(), 'Cameron Peak Fire Restoration Effort')

+## Changing API Ports

+Can configure the port for the API layer without building code, but you do need to restart the PurpleCow.Web project to setup the listener to the new port.
+The port is in:
+Properties/Launchsettings.json
+To get the UI to communicate to the new port the API is using, edit the target string in the proxy.conf.js file in the purplecow project here:  /src/app/

 ## Technical Approach to PurpleCow